VFPX/VFPXDeployment/docs/ThorUpdate.md

 * {VERSIONDATE}: substituted with the value of pdVersionDate formatted as YYYYMMDD.

+* {CVERSIONDATE}: substituted with the value of pdVersionDate formatted as YYYY-MM-DD.

 * {VERSION}: substituted with the value of pcVersion.

 * {JULIAN}: substituted with the value of pdVersionDate as a numeric value: the Julian date since 2000-01-01.
 If you wish, you can use that as a minor version number (see the example below).